-He remained a colorful figure in the press.
 For example, he physically assaulted at least one rival and injured himself doing so.
 He refused to work at City Hall after the incident and arranged for a messenger to and from the U.S. Grant hotel, his new “fave” office.

 The Community Oil Project

 In July, 1919, Wilde formed the Community Oil Project, as a vehicle to jump into the SoCal oil frenzy, and decided San Diego County would be the next hotspot.
 He was selling the same thing every San Diegan had hoped for since someone spotted petrol in Pico Canyon almost 60 years earlier.

 Wilde sold shares in the company to “Subscribers” for $100 per share.
 He was clear that the drilling venture was a “jazzcat gamble,” and reminded potential subscribers: “your $100 gamble could be worth upwards to $20,000.”

 Jazzcat was slang for a long-shot.

 On August 2, 1919, John D. Spreckels purchased 5 shares for $500 in total.
 The San Diego Union, owned by Spreckels, highlighted that investment in the next day’s edition.